bodrick/awesome/README.md

 *   [ankit/stylebot](https://github.com/ankit/stylebot) - Change the appearance of the web instantly
 *   [egoist/tsup](https://github.com/egoist/tsup) - The simplest and fastest way to bundle your TypeScript libraries.
 *   [ajnart/homarr](https://github.com/ajnart/homarr) - Customizable browser's home page to interact with your homeserver's Docker containers (e.g. Sonarr/Radarr)
-*   [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) - A browser extension that enhance search engines with ChatGPT
+*   [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) - This project is deprecated.
+Check my new project ChatHub:
 *   [butlerx/wetty](https://github.com/butlerx/wetty) - Terminal in browser over http/https.
 (Ajaxterm/Anyterm alternative, but much better)
 *   [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.
 *   [mgmeyers/obsidian-kanban](https://github.com/mgmeyers/obsidian-kanban) - Create markdown-backed Kanban boards in Obsidian.